Are you or a loved one having some trouble living independently at home? Are you starting to consider assisted living as an option?

 |Total Monthly Expense||$||$ *|

-One thing to note before you go on to Step 2: the included services and amenities may vary by community, but the items listed above are commonly offered at assisted living communities as a part of the monthly fee.
+One thing to note before you move on to step 2: the included services and amenities may vary by assisted living community, but the items listed above are commonly offered at most communities as a part of the monthly fee.

-When you’re choosing an assisted living community, don’t be afraid to ask what services and amenities are included in the cost, and which are extra.
+When you’re choosing an assisted living community, don’t be afraid to ask which services and amenities are included in the cost and which are extra.
 For example, three daily meals may be included, but extras like hairdresser appointments might not be.

-If your parent is experiencing some health changes that are making it harder for them to live on their own, it’s likely you’ll need to hire outside care.
+If you or a loved one are experiencing health changes that make it harder to live on your own, it’s likely you’ve already hired outside care.

-For example, they may need help getting dressed in the morning or bathing.
-Your parent may need someone to help with the housework or drive them to where they need to go.
-You may not be able to provide those things yourself—and that’s okay.
+For example, you may need help getting dressed in the morning or bathing.
+You may need help with the housework or may need someone to drive you to appointments and social events.
+You may not be able to provide those things yourself — and that’s okay.

-At-home care services come at different costs, depending on what assistance your parent needs and how often they need it.
+At-home care services come at different costs, depending on what assistance you need and how often you need it.

 In addition to the costs you filled in above, you’ll need to take into account the cost of at-home care services.
-Here are some examples of the average costs of different types of in-home care, using Columbus, Ohio’s 2018 averages:
+Here are some examples of the average costs of different types of in-home care, using Columbus, Ohio’s 2020 median estimates: